braid16/markdown/study-rails-method.markdown

 2. read the rails guide

-control and routes are important view and model are the same with other framework
+control and routes are important view and model are more similar with other framework

 rails command
 rails console, rails server, bin/rails, rails generate, rails dbconsole, rails new app_name,